nicolette88/react_mese/README.md

-# Mini app with react
+# Mese app with react

-# Usage

-clone this repo, then do `npm install` inside the project folder.

-- use `npm run dev` to work in dev mode
-- production build can be done with `npm run build`